MaiteLizarraga/r_eigenfaces_pca/README.md

 # Face recognition using PCA, eigenvectors, eigenvalues and eigenfaces

-The following code has been programmed in R in order to perform image analysis using Pricipal Components Analysis.
+The following code has been programmed in R in order to perform face image analysis using Pricipal Components Analysis and matrix and vector arithmetic with Eigen.

 ## 1. Reading and visualizing the images: